/v1/authorize performance baseline (TASK-1313)¶

 CI regression gate (AC#4: fail if >20% regression)¶

-Reuses the same gateway/scripts/check_bench_regression.py script
+Reuses the same src/scripts/check_bench_regression.py script

 TASK-1313's gate uses (mean-vs-baseline, see that script's own